 C-FC will only allow students to go to and from school from their designated destination.
 Families may designate more than one drop-off location.
-There will not be any bus passes given unless there is an emergency.
+Bus passes may be allowed if there are seats available on the route and has been pre-approved by the transportation director.
 The school establishes bus routes yearly and all students will have assigned seating.